 We do extensive rebuilds of low cost condenser mics replacing the circuitry and capsule with high quality discrete components.
 These are not kits from mic-parts or anyone else.
-Our circuit boards are our own branded RockScience boards and our capsules are imported directly.
-Capsule and circuitry are carefully connected together with point-to-point wiring.
-We’ve worked on many different mics including MXL 990, MXL 910, MXL 550, MXL 440, MXL v250, MXL v63m, MXL 2001, Sterling Audio ST55, Rode NT2 (and more) and transformed them into amazing performers.
-Questions?
+Our Transformer Coupled and Transformerless Circuit Boards are hand assembled with care at the shop in Newport RI, USA.
+Highest quality components, point-to-point Capsule wiring, attention to detail and a lot of love go into every mic.
+We’ve worked on many different mics including MXL 990, MXL 910, MXL 550, MXL 440, MXL v250, MXL v63m, MXL 2001, Sterling Audio ST55, Rode NT2 (and many more) Questions?
 Contact us.

 Hear the improvement to a typical low cost MXL microphone (in this case a MXL 990).
 The stock mic has a small diameter capsule (despite looking like an LDC) and a mass-produced surface-mount circuit board.